- Vol 1: General - Topics Chapters Overview

 Applicability: Public hearings or hearing opportunities are required for projects described in each state's FHWA-approved public involvement procedures.

-General Procedures: Public hearings or opportunity for hearings during the consideration of highway locations and design proposals are conducted as described in the state’s FHWA-approved public involvement procedures.
-States must certify to FHWA that such hearings or the opportunity for them have been held and must submit a hearing transcript to FHWA.
+General Procedures: Public hearings or opportunity for hearings during the consideration of highway locations and design proposals are conducted as described in the state's FHWA-approved public involvement procedures.
+States must certify to FHWA that such hearings have been held (or the opportunity for them has been offered) and must submit a hearing transcript to FHWA.

 Coordination and Consultation: Appropriate federal, state, and local agencies.